 Abandoned and alone, thirteen-year-old Joe’s world is shattered when he enters a deserted council house and becomes trapped within a labyrinth protecting the last magical places on earth.
 There, Joe discovers The Stranger’s Guide, a cryptic book charting this immense no-man’s land and his only map through its dark and dangerous puzzle of doors and rooms.
-Hunted by sinister forces, Joe is forced ever deeper into both the maze and the mystery of his missing parents.
+Hunted by sinister foes, Joe is forced ever deeper into both the maze and the mystery of his missing parents.
 What lies at the labyrinth’s centre and will it reunite him with the family he so desperately needs?

 Equal parts Miss Peregrine's Home For Peculiar Children, His Dark Materials and The Lion, Witch And The Wardrobe, The Stranger’s Guide To Talliston is a classic tale of adventure that introduces readers to an otherworld hiding in plain sight, cloaked in magic and steeped in imagined history.
 Yet beyond its fearsome huntsmen and battling magicians lies the story of children discovering the secret that lies within all of us – the power to live extraordinary lives.

 A FANTASTICAL JOURNEY

 The setting for this novel is a real-life house that's been on quite an extraordinary journey itself.
 It began in 1990, with the UK’s most ordinary house: a three-bedroomed, semi-detached, ex-council house in Essex.
 Over the next 25 years, more than 130 volunteers, artists and artisans transformed it into Talliston House & Gardens.
 Now that Talliston is internationally famous and dubbed 'Britain’s Most Extraordinary Home' (The Sunday Times), it has inspired this amazing adventure.